 What is CM Plugins?

-It's a collection of 35+ high-quality instruments and effects plugins that's yours free with the print or digital issue of Computer Music magazine.
-These plugins are made by some of the best developers in the business just for Computer Music magazine – you won't find these plugins anywhere else!
+It's a collection of 65+ high-quality instruments and effects plugins that's yours free with the print or digital issue of Computer Music magazine (opens in new tab).
+These plugins are made by some of the best developers in the business just for Computer Music magazine - you won't find these plugins anywhere else!

 What plugins do you get and who made them?

 Check out the full list of all CM Plugins.
-The plugins have been made by respected plugin developers such as Vengeance-Sound, u-he, Synapse Audio, Cableguys, Ohm Force, KV331 Audio and many more!
+The plugins have been made by respected plugin developers such as Vengeance-Sound, u-he, D16 Group, PSP Audioware, Synapse Audio, Cableguys, Ohm Force, KV331 Audio and many more!

 Can I just download them for free on the web?
 Is it freeware?

 No, they are available only with Computer Music magazine - you can't download them for free elsewhere on the web.

 If you've bought a copy of Computer Music from CM182 onwards, you can download the plugins included with that issue from FileSilo (www.filesilo.co.uk/computermusic)

 Are the plugins "crippled" or time-limited?

 No, none of the plugins have annoying limitations - they are all fully working software.